iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 Consistent with the previous scenarios, the main external de-motivator is competition from other services.
 A well known automation service is "If This Then That" (IFTTT), which helps to simplify the approach for the ordinary user, contrasting with ChatGPT's more instructional approach.

 ## 2.5 Assessing ease-of-use for identified threat scenarios

+For the identified threat scenarios, it is vital to recognise how easy it is to reproduce them, since the typical user opts for the path of least resistance when navigating through a system.
+In the event that the usage scenarios become a burden to use, users may resort to utilising threat scenarios even if their intentions are pure [@kainda2010].
+For this section, a wide variety of system motivators will be examined to comprehend why users may engage with the aforementioned threat scenarios.
+System motivators, in this case, are any aspects of a system that compels the user to execute that specific threat scenario, whilst contrastingly as the name suggests, external motivators originate from outside the system which helps a user to arrive to the same threat scenario.

+### 2.5.1 User provides sensitive personal information without realising privacy risks

+### 2.5.2 User becomes overly dependent on ChatGPT instead of thinking independently

+### 2.5.3 ChatGPT is misused to generate harmful, dangerous or unethical content

 # 3 Recommendations